 Mike Yazalina, ABC Home & Commercial Services’ Master Plumber, has some step-by-step instructions for turning off your water if you’re dealing with flooding.

 If your pipes burst, you’ll need to shut off the water.
 First, find your water main.
-If it’s covered in snow, work to uncover it.
+If it’s covered in snow or ice, work to uncover it.
 You’ll see your main meter and your homeowner’s cutoff.
 You’ll see a handle (it may either look like a wheel or a T) and want to turn it as much as you can clockwise until it stops.

 You can also turn it off at your meter if you have a meter key or some pliers.